Introduction to the Outgrow Builder

 Setting up Results in Outgrow

 This is where it all comes home.
 The user filled out your questionnaire in anticipation of a result that adds value and/or is interesting.
 So your results need to be such that they do not disappoint the customers.
 Using Outgrow's intuitive content builder, you can design the results page of your content to ensure that you display important information along with rich media for the users.
-Here is how you can do it:

 Here are some of the best practices that can be used while designing the results page in your content pieces: